ProfMoo/home/infrastructure/README.md

 # Infrastructure

-This directory houses the code that transform raw baremetal machines into functional Kubernetes clusters.
-It's currently divided into two directories: `packer` and `k8s`.
-The `packer` directory uses a LAN-accessible Proxmox VE installation to create a ready-to-k8s VM image.
-The `k8s` directory uses the output VM template from the `packer` directory to standup multiple VMs and create a bare-bones K3s cluster.
+This directory houses the code that transform raw bare-metal machines into functional Kubernetes clusters.
+It's currently divided into two directories: `talos` and `k8s`.
+The `talos` directory uses a LAN-accessible Proxmox VE installation to create a bare-bones Kubernetes cluster using [Talos](https://github.com/siderolabs/talos).
+The `k8s` directory then hooks into these bare-bones Kubernetes clusters to install the necessary Kubernetes infrastructure,

+## Prerequisites

+1. Terraform installed (check [the providers file](./talos/providers.tf) for the specific version requirements)

 ## How To Use

-1. Install Proxmox VE v8.0+ on a baremetal machine.
+1. Install Proxmox VE v8.0+ on a baremetal machine (or more than one).
-2. Ensure you have a file named `aws-credentials` in the `virtualization` directory in the format:
+2. Ensure you have a file named `aws-credentials` in the `talos` directory in the format:

     ```text
     [default]